 I've spent years documenting systems and processes, even when I was the sole person in a function.
 I've successfully trained new colleagues and transitioned my work smoothly to others with minimal interruption as a result of investing time in knowledge management.
 Creating internal docs lets your team understand what is expected of them and what they need to focus on.
 It also lets your team pass on knowledge and train others up more efficiently.

-What kinds of internal docs should we create?
+What kinds of internal documentation should we create?

-Internal docs are meant for a team's own use and should live somewhere that the team can easily access.
+Internal documentation is meant for a team's own use and should live somewhere that the team can easily access.
 If possible, set permissions so that only team members can view these docs.
 Anything that is meant for a wider audience can live in a company Wiki or in a more "public" area on the company shared drive.

 At a minimum, here are three documents every team should create: